choojs/choo-store/README.md

 - properly namespacing stores and events
 - resetting stores to their initial state
 - avoiding direct manipulation of other stores
+- providing coherent structure for a project
+- reducing repetitive boilerplate

 Doing the above gets time consuming the bigger an app gets.
-A lot of boilerplate is needed, and it's easy to lose track of [value drift](https://universalpaperclips.gamepedia.com/Value_Drift) between stores in these cases.
-This module aims to make the process of managing multiple stores simple and easy.
+Without lots of attention to detail, it's easy to lose track of [value drift](https://universalpaperclips.gamepedia.com/Value_Drift) between stores in these cases.
+This module aims to make the process of managing stores and events simple and easy.

 ## Contributing